-Current show: David Yazbek's musical comedy Dirty Rotten Scoundrels - adapted from the film - and starring in London on stage Robert Lindsay and Rufus Hound from 10 March 2014.
+Current show: David Yazbek's musical comedy Dirty Rotten Scoundrels - adapted from the film - and starring in London on stage Robert Lindsay and Rufus Hound.

 The first theatre on this site, also called the Savoy Theatre, was designed by C J Phipps and opened on 10 October 1881.
 Its main entrance was on to the Embankment facing the River Thames and it was noted for being the first public building in the world to be lit entirely by electricity - which had the distinct advantage over gas lighting which was both oxygen burning and heat producing!
 The theatre was financed by Richard D'Oyly Carte from the profits of Gilbert and Sullivan's operettas and in the early years it provided a permanent home for their work.
 The opening production was a transfer from the Opera Comique (now long demolished, but located approximately where the Australian Embassy is on the Aldwych) of Gilbert and Sullivan's Patience.